Art-of-WiFi/UniFi-API-browser/README.md

 ### Requirements
 - a web server with PHP and cURL modules installed (tested on PHP Version 5.6.1 and cURL 7.42.1)
-- network connectivity between this web server and the server (and port) where the Unifi controller is running (in case you are seeing errors, please check out [this issue] (https://github.com/malle-pietje/Unifi-API-browser/issues/4))
+- network connectivity between this web server and the server (and port) where the UniFi controller is running (in case you are seeing errors, please check out [this issue] (https://github.com/malle-pietje/Unifi-API-browser/issues/4))
 - clients using this tool should have internet access because the CSS and JS files are loaded from CDNs.

 ### Installation